 1. Get cozy with the rules

 - There is no 50 percent professional fee cap.
-Although the full details haven’t been revealed, the Centers for Medicare & Medicaid Services (CMS) has communicated that it intends to eliminate the cap on gainsharing distributions that used to be limited to 50 percent of the providers’ professional fees on episodes to which they were attributed.
+The Centers for Medicare & Medicaid Services (CMS) has communicated that it intends to eliminate the cap on gainsharing distributions that used to be limited to 50 percent of the providers’ professional fees on episodes to which they were attributed.

 - In other former and current bundled payment programs, organizations could use two funding sources for gainsharing – program savings (NPRA) and Internal Cost Savings (ICS).
 Although it’s still true in BPCI Advanced, additional requirements and stipulations are being imposed for ICS.
 For example, ICS can only be used as a funding source for gainsharing if the ICS results directly from care redesign efforts from gainsharers.
 This adds a layer of administrative complexity to using ICS as a gainsharing funding source.